 - Go to bed when you are ready to sleep.

 Going to bed signals to your body that it is time to sleep.

 To sum it all up

 Sleep hygiene could help.
-Implement these strategies and support your body and brain to get an optimal night?s rest.
+Implement these tips for a good night’s sleep and support your body and brain to get optimal rest.
 If you are still tossing and turning after implementing these strategies, it is time to seek professional help.
 There may be an underlying cause for your inability to sleep.